neelsg/lithium/docs/tour.md

 deferred calls are executed in last-in-first-out order.

-## Classes
+## Custom types

     Li 0

     import fmt

-    local Vertex class:
+    private Vertex type:
         X int
         Y int

     export main fn():
         fmt.printLn(Vertex(1, 2))

 Lithium allows simple object-oriented programming.
-A class is a collection of properties and methods.
+A type is a collection of properties and methods and is often called a class in other languages.

-## Class properties
+## Type properties

     Li 0

     import fmt

-    local Vertex class:
+    private Vertex type:
         X int
         Y int